penpot/penai/README.md

 to also pull the git submodules.

+### Secrets, Configuration and Credentials

+For pulling data or interacting with VLM providers, you will need secrets that are to be stored in the git-ignored file `config_local.json`.
+Please contact the project maintainers for the file's contents.

+After adding the secrets and installing the dependencies, every script and notebook can be executed on any machine.
+The first execution will pull missing data from the remote storage, and hence might take a while, depending on what data is missing.

 ### Python Virtual Environment

 Create a Python 3.11 environment and install the dependencies with